 - Cover your mouth.
 When you need to cough or sneeze, be sure to cover your mouth and nose.

 - If you're pregnant, take care with food.
-Reduce your risk of listeriosis by cooking meat, including hot dogs and deli meat, to 165 F (74 C).
+Reduce your risk of a listeria infection by cooking meat, including hot dogs and deli meat, to 165 degrees Fahrenheit (74 degrees Celsius).
 Avoid cheeses made from unpasteurized milk.
 Choose cheeses that are clearly labeled as being made with pasteurized milk.

 Some forms of bacterial meningitis are preventable with the following vaccinations:

 - Haemophilus influenzae type b vaccine (Hib).
 The World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC) recommend this vaccine for children starting at about 2 months of age.
 The vaccine also is recommended for some adults, including those who have sickle cell disease or AIDS and those who don't have a spleen.

 - Pneumococcal conjugate vaccine (PCV15 or PCV20).
 These vaccines are part of the CDC recommended routine vaccination schedule for children younger than 2 years.
 They also are part of the recommended vaccine schedule for children age 2 through 18 who are at high risk of pneumococcal disease.